chimericdream/worldofpannotia.com/src/_special_abilities/disease.md

     _Cackle Fever:_ Symptoms include high fever, disorientation, and frequent bouts of hideous laughter.
 Also known as "the shrieks".

+    _Cascade Flu:_ Spread by brain moles and other vermin; injury; DC 13; incubation one day; damage psionic cascade.

+    A psionic cascade is a loss of control over psionic abilities.
+Using power points becomes dangerous for a character infected by cascade flu, once the incubation period has run its course.
+Every time an afflicted character manifests a power, she must make a DC 16 Concentration check.
+On a failed check, a psionic cascade is triggered.
+The power operates normally, but during the following round, without the character's volition, two additional powers she knows manifest randomly, and their power cost is deducted from the character's reserve.
+During the next round, three additional powers manifest, and so on, until all the psionic character's power points are drained.
+Powers with a range of personal or touch always affect the diseased character.
+For other powers that affect targets, roll d%: On a 01–50 result, the power affects the diseased character, and 51–00 indicates that the power targets other creatures in the vicinity.
+Psionic creatures (those that manifest their powers without paying points) cascade until all the powers they know have manifested at least twice.

+    As with any disease, a psionic character who is injured or attacked by a creature carrying a disease or parasite, or who otherwise has contact with contaminated material, must make an immediate Fortitude save.
+On a success, the disease fails to gain a foothold.
+On a failure, the character takes damage (or incurs the specified effect) after the incubation period.
+Once per day afterward, the afflicted character must make a successful Fortitude save to avoid repeating the damage.
+Two successful saving throws in a row indicate she has fought off the disease.

+    _Cerebral Parasites:_ Spread by contact with infected psionic creatures; contact; DC 15; incubation 1d4 days; damage 1d8 power points.

+    Cerebral parasites are tiny organisms, undetectable to normal sight.
+An afflicted character may not even know he carries the parasites—until he discovers he has fewer power points for the day than expected.
+Psionic creatures with cerebral parasites are limited to using each of their known powers only once per day (instead of freely manifesting them).
+See the note about diseases under Cascade Flu, above.

     _Demon Fever:_ Night hags spread it.
 Can cause permanent ability drain.

     _Devil Chills:_ Barbazu and pit fiends spread it.
 It takes three, not two, successful saves in a row to recover from devil chills.